- FDI pledged to Korea in first three quarters reach record high 2018-10-04

 FDI pledged from the U.S. went up 41.0 percent to $4.1 billion and those arrived more than doubled (107.9 percent) to $2.0 billion.
 The American investment into both Korean manufacturing and services saw growth.
-In manufacturing, chemical engineering, transportation machinery, and machinery equipment and precision medical devices were strong.
+In manufacturing, chemical engineering (including biotechnology), transportation machinery, and machinery equipment and precision medical devices were strong.
 In services, information communication services, regional development and real estate, finance and insurance, and retail showed strength.

 By industry, the manufacturing sector saw an increase both in FDI pledges and arrivals.
 The service sector saw an increase in FDI pledges, but a decrease in FDI arrivals.
 In terms of FDI pledges, manufacturing investment accounted for 43.6 percent of the total investment; service investment, 56.4 percent.